By Carl Strohmeyer-PAMR 40+ years experience

 It is noteworthy that very small amounts of Sodium Chloride are used in biological processes within the aquarium/inhabitants, however this amount is not worth adding more salt for.

-In the case of some other salts such as Calcium carbonate and potassium, these will get depleted a higher rater by biological processes and will often need to be replaced depending on water change amounts, bio load, tap water (or other replacement water chemistry), tests, etc.
+In the case of some other salts such as Calcium carbonate and potassium, these will get depleted a higher rater by biological processes and will often need to be replaced depending on water change amounts, bio load, tap water (or other replacement water chemistry), tests, etc. - Table Salt is not a deadly poison to fish as some will say (I have read this on Yahoo Answers).

 Table salts have anti-caking agents (often with silicates) and sometimes iodine.